 Chip Planner is an interactive tool for floorplanning.
 The floorplanning changes you make in Chip Planner are saved as PDC (Physical Design Constraints) commands in PDC file(s).
 Interactive floorplanning actions in Chip Planner have corresponding PDC commands which can be made part of a constraint file for Place and Route.

-For details about SmartFusion2, IGLOO2, and RTG4 PDC commands, refer to the PDC Commands User Guide.
+For details about PDC commands, refer to the PDC Commands User's Guide.